 Care Regional Medical Center, Aransas Pass (Nueces County) closed late 2017 until early 2018 due to hurricane damage and has been noted as a "rural" closure on some national lists.
-However, Care Regional is in a partly rural section of a metropolitan county - Nueces - and does not have a Medicare or Medicaid rural designation.
+However, Care Regional is in a partly rural section of a metropolitan county - Nueces - and does not have a Medicare or Medicaid rural designation so that closure is not included on this list as it is not considered to be a rural hospital.

-Cleveland Regional, Cleveland (Liberty County) closed Aug 2014 and reopened 7-17 as ER with 2 inpatients beds.
-It is shown on some national lists as a "rural closure" but is no longer considered a rural hospital because it is in an MSA, county size exceeds rural, and it holds no specific rural designation from Medicare or Medicaid.
+Cleveland Regional, Cleveland (Liberty County) closed Aug 2014 and reopened 7-17 as ER with 2 inpatient beds.
+It is shown on some national lists as a "rural closure" but is not considered a rural hospital because it is in an MSA and it does not have a rural designation from Medicare or Medicaid.

-CLOSED RURAL HOSPITALS WITH CLOSURE DATE UNKNOWN (but presumed prior to 1990)
+CLOSED RURAL HOSPITALS WITH CLOSURE DATE UNKNOWN (but presumed prior to 1990, not included above)

-Hardin Memorial Hospital, Kountze (Hardin County)

-Hebbronville (Jim Hogg County)

-Mixon Hospital, Kirbyville (Jasper County) - probably 85 or 86

-Castroville Hospital, Castroville (Medina County)

-Starlite Hospital, Center Point (Kerr County)
+Hardin Memorial Hospital, Kountze (Hardin County) Hebronville (Jim Hogg County) Mixon Hospital, Kirbyville (Jasper County) - probably 85 or 86 Castroville Hospital, Castroville (Medina County) Starlite Hospital, Center Point (Kerr County)

-Foard County Hospital, Crowell (Foard County)

-Community Hospital, Raymondville (Willacy County)

-Crystal Hospital, Crystal City (Zavala County)

-Hempstead Hospital, Hempstead (Waller County)

-Pleasanton Hospital, Pleasanton (Atascosa County) - the hospital closed and then reopened in 1975, and then closed again but no date found for final closure.
+Foard County Hospital, Crowell (Foard County) Community Hospital, Raymondville (Willacy County) Crystal Hospital, Crystal City (Zavala County) Hempstead Hospital, Hempstead (Waller County) Pleasanton Hospital, Pleasanton (Atascosa County) - the hospital closed and then reopened in 1975, and then closed again but no date found for final closure.